-“Wings of the dove, covered with silver, and her pinions with the shimmering gold.”
+“Wings of the dove, covered with silver, and her pinions with shimmering gold.”
 (Psalms 68:14)

 What is the significance of this metaphoric dove, with wings of silver and gold?

 Rabbah wanted to return to the location of his meal in order to recite Birkat Hamazon there.
-But he thought to himself: If I tell them to go back because I forgot the blessing, they will say, ‘Just recite it here; after all, anywhere you pray, God hears you.’
+But he thought to himself: If I tell them to go back because I forgot the blessing, they will say, “Just recite it here; after all, anywhere you pray, God hears you.”
 Better I should tell them that I left behind a valuable golden dove.

 That is what the rabbi did.
-Convinced of the necessity of going back, the entire group returned to the spot, and Rabbah was able to recite Birkat Hamazon in the place he had eaten.
+Convinced of the importance of going back, the entire group returned to the spot, and Rabbah was able to recite Birkat Hamazon in the place he had eaten.

 Nonetheless, Rabbah could have spoken of any golden bird.
 Why did it have to be a dove?
 The Talmud explains that the dove symbolizes the Jewish people.
-Understanding the symbol of the dove will shed light on how mitzvot make an impact the Jewish people.
+Understanding the symbol of the dove will shed light on how mitzvot make an impact on the Jewish people.

 The verse describes the pinions as golden, a rare metal used primarily by kings and noblemen (“All of King Solomon’s drinking vessels were of gold” (I Kings 10:21)).
 This indicates that the inner purpose of mitzvot is known only to the select few, the truly great scholars.

-The outer wings, on the other hand, are covered in silver, a more commonly used metal.
+The outer wings, on the other hand, are covered in silver, a more common metal.
 This distinction between golden pinions and silver wings corresponds to the inner purpose of mitzvot, as grasped by great scholars, and their outer expression, applicable to everyone.
 But it is important to remember that the pinions and wings form an integrated mechanism, working together.
 Just as the inner pinions provide the power for the wings, so too, the inner meaning of mitzvot is expressed in external actions.
-The interconnectedness of the doveís pinions and wings symbolizes how mitzvot benefit all sectors of the nation.
+The interconnectedness of the dove’s pinions and wings symbolizes how mitzvot benefit all sectors of the nation.

 The Talmud gives an additional explanation of the metaphor of the dove and its connection to the Jewish people:

 “Just as the dove saves itself through its wings, so too, the Jewish people are saved by virtue of their mitzvot.”